Artistic Snow Plow Program – 2014-2015

-Ten more City snow plows are sporting blades painted by local students in the second year of the Artistic Snow Plow project.
-Nine plows were painted last year through the project, a collaboration of the City Public Works and Utilities (PWU) Department and Lincoln Public Schools (LPS).
+Eleven City snow plows are sporting blades painted by local students in the third year of the Artistic Snow Plow project.
+This project is a collaboration of the City Public Works and Utilities (PWU) Department and Lincoln Public Schools (LPS).

 The program was initiated by Lincoln Public Works and Utilities, Street Maintenance West District Manager, Roger Tiedeman, who saw the idea in a January 2012 article in the APWA Reporter about Green Bay, Wisconsin.
 Tiedeman felt it was a great opportunity to educate the public about the new and improved snow routes that incorporate LPS schools.
 Each of the eighteen existing snow routes now covers 60-70 miles of street, for a total of nearly 1,200 miles, to keep the City up and running during snowy weather.

 These functioning mobile art murals are assigned to the participating school's snow route, which gives the students an opportunity to see their plow performing winter maintenance activities.
 Moreover, this program is a means to strengthen community relationships and communication about winter weather response efforts.